Grand Tour of Morocco

 Breakfast is in your Riad, before a tour of the town.
 You’ll visit the Skala Fortress, the port, the souks and see Thuya wood carved by artisans, walking through the alleys of the medina and past the hundreds of handicrafts.
 Essaouira is known for its strong winds most of the year so it is known as the “City of the wind” thus it attracts surfers from all over the world.
 Essaouira knew many civilisations – including the Portuguese occupation, which affects much of its architecture – however, it remains a small village with much history.
 Because of its size and its characteristic blue doors and washed walls, it is also regarded as Morocco’s “Jewel of the Atlantics.
 Our visit includes the Mellah – the Jewish headquarter, and the beach.
 There is an annual festival of “Gnawa music”, where many musical groups come from different parts of Africa and the world.
-Usually it starts in the third week of June, so if your trip coincides with this, you have the option to extend your stay for an extra day.
+Usually, it starts in the third week of June, so if your trip coincides with this, you have the option to extend your stay for an extra day.
 Today you will have lunch in a Moroccan way, bought fishes ‘cooked to order’.
 The afternoon’s free to walk and explore by yourself.
 Overnight accommodation is in Riad in the Medina.

 Day 12: Essaouira – Marrakech

 After breakfast in your Riad, we’ll depart for Marrakech.
 On our way – since this is the land of Argan culture – there’s an opportunity to visit the women’s co-operative of Argan oil where they extract the oil that is famous for its culinary, cosmetic and medical properties.
 After several stops to take photographs, you will continue your travel to Marrakech before checking in to your Riad.
-After dinner you will enjoy walking in the famous square of Jemaa El fna, entertained with magicians, story tellers, musicians and snake charmers.
-Overnight be in a Medina based Riad.
+After dinner, you will enjoy walking in the famous square of Jemaa El Fna, entertained with magicians, storytellers, musicians and snake charmers.
+Overnight be in a Medina-based Riad.

 Day 13: Exploring Marrakech

 After breakfast, you can start exploring Marrakech ” the red city of Morocco”.
-Your guide will ensure that you see the most important places of historical and cultural interest, including the Saadian tombs; the Palace of El Bahia and the Ben Youssef Coranic School.
-Lunch is at a restaurant near the square, then in the afternoon you can visit the “Majorelle Gardens” and Koutoubia tower.
+Your guide will ensure that you see the most important places of historical and cultural interest, including the Saadian tombs; the Palace of El Bahia and the Ben Youssef Koranic School.
+Lunch is at a restaurant near the square, then in the afternoon, you can visit the “Majorelle Gardens” and Koutoubia tower.
 Overnight in our Hotel/Riad

 Day 14: Marrakech Day trip to the Atlas Mountains

 After breakfast in your Riad, we’ll drive to the village of Asni and the village of Imlil at the heart of the high Atlas mountains.
-Here you’ll enjoy the scenic views through the gorges of Moulay Brahim and the village of Imlil, a small berber village with a strong culture.
+Here you’ll enjoy the scenic views through the gorges of Moulay Brahim and the village of Imlil, a small Berber village with a strong culture.
 You’ll have the opportunity to hike in the villages and experience the real Berber culture.
-If you chose to have lunch at the Kasbah Toubkal, the view of the Toubkal mountains, the highest in north Africa is quite breathtaking.
+If you chose to have lunch at the Kasbah Toubkal, the view of the Toubkal mountains, the highest in North Africa is quite breathtaking.
 In the afternoon, you’ll travel back to Marrakech.
 Overnight in our Hotel/Riad.

 Day 15: Marrakech – Airport Transfer